 - You’re giving deserved credit to that person or brand’s intellectual property.

 - You’re letting that person or brand know that you loved their content so much you’re sharing it with your followers.
-That’s a huge compliment and in turn could create future engagement and partnership.
+That’s a huge compliment and in turn, could create future engagement and partnership.

 - You’re potentially inserting yourself into their network by letting them know you exist.
 You’re getting your name out there.

 Just because you need to maintain activity on social media regularly doesn’t mean you have to actually compose and create all the time.
-Follow industry leaders, news and trend sites, noisemakers, and brands your audience might be interested in and retweet them or share their Facebook post when they post an interesting, relevant article, tip, etc. This is a very easy way to maintain consistent activity — just make sure to have a balance between your own original content/posts, and retweets and shares from around the web.
+Follow industry leaders, news and trend sites, noisemakers, and brands your audience might be interested in and retweet them or share their Facebook posts when they post an interesting, relevant article, tip, etc. This is a very easy way to maintain consistent activity — just make sure to have a balance between your own original content/posts, and retweets and shares from around the web.

 Combine these tips with our previous posts on social media customer service and avoiding social bloopers, and you will have social profiles worth following.
 Okay, we’ve officially told you everything we know.
 Just kidding, there’s way more where that came from.
-Find out what the social media management team at FoundSM can do for your business, and get in touch to get started.
+Find out what the paid social media management team at FoundSM can do for your business, and get in touch to get started.